When Should I Start Taking a Multivitamin?

 Why Do You Need Vitamins?

 Would it be best to get everything you need from your diet?
 Food sources such as organic fruits and vegetables combined with grass-fed meats and wild-caught fish are the best way to get nutrients.
 Yet it can be difficult to get everything you require for optimal health, even from a balanced diet.
 For example, produce contains fewer nutrients than it used to.
-According to a recent report, today’s conventionally-farmed produce contains 10-25% less iron, zinc, protein, calcium, vitamin C, and other nutrients than it did even 40 years ago.1,2
+According to a recent report, today’s conventionally-farmed produce contains 10-25% less zinc, protein, calcium, vitamin C, and other nutrients than it did even 40 years ago.1,2

 Modern cultivation practices focus on speeding growth, increasing size, and improving pest resistance.
 The increased production from artificial fertilizers decreases concentrations of minerals in plants.
 This is called the “dilution effect.”3 Furthermore, while modern agriculture has increased the food supply, making more food available for more people, that process has also stripped the nutrients from the soil where our food grows.
 This is called soil depletion, and every new season of crops grown makes the problem worse.